This site contains affiliate links. Please see Policies for more information.

 Double click the home button (the small round button on the bottom front) and slide to easily switch between apps:

 To close an app, “flick” it upward.
-This takes some getting used to as you can see here in this video, but you’ll learn quickly.
+This takes some getting used but you’ll learn quickly.

 Apple has preloaded some fun dynamic wallpapers that work well with their Parallax feature, the which makes the background seem almost 3D.
 The wallpapers that come with the new operating system are fairly basic, but as you can see there are colors to match the new iPhone 5c: